Resolving cosmic star formation histories of present-day bulges, disks, and spheroids with ProFuse: Method

 \subsection{Structural nomenclature}

-It is essential to be explicitly clear about the nomenclature adopted in our work, as the usage of structural terms varies across the literature.
-The three terms that we will heavily use are \textit{disks}, \textit{bulges}, and \textit{spheroids}.
+It is essential to be explicit about the nomenclature adopted in our work, as the usage of structural terms varies across the literature.
+The three terms that we adpot are \textit{disks}, \textit{bulges}, and \textit{spheroids}.

 \textbf{Disk} terminology is consistent with the common use, describing any flattened, circular structure.
 Disks can either be one part of a two-component system, or galaxies can be purely disks. \textbf{Bulge} is used to describe the ellipsoidal structure at the centre of a two-component system. \textbf{Spheroid}, in our work, is used to describe the single-component structures that are ellipsoidal.
 Note that with this usage, bulges are \textit{not} deemed to be a subset of spheroids (which is how the term is often used in the literature).
 In this sense, disks, bulges, and spheroids are not treated as overlapping categories, and are instead viewed as ``eigenstructures" of galaxies.
+We note that our spheroids are a much broader class than the ``elliptical" galaxy class.